 There isn’t really a shore, and you can jump in the water from the pier.
 There are basic facilities such as bathrooms.
 It seems like a restaurant has recently opened, but I recommend bringing your own food.

-No visit to Mexico, especially Tulum, would be complete without indulging in some of Mexico’s local food.
+No visit to Mexico, especially Tulum, would be complete without indulging in local fare.
 But isn’t it better to also learn how to cook some of the best dishes, so you can go home and surprise everyone with a Mexican dinner?

-➤ Check out this Mexican Cooking and Mezcal Tasting experience for an immersion in the culture and culinary traditions of Mexico.
-You’ll visit a local home where your host will teach you to prepare typical meals from scratch using traditional ingredients and flavors.
-You’ll then get to enjoy your dish and a Mezcal tasting. ➥ BOOK IT HERE
+▶️ Check out this Mexican Cooking from Scratch and Mezcal Tasting in a Local Home in Tulum.
+You’ll meet your host and learn to prepare typical meals from scratch.
+Use traditional ingredients and flavors, and at the end of the class sit down to enjoy your meal and a Mezcal tasting. ➥ BOOK IT HERE

 Go Enjoy the Hustle and Bustle of Cancun